FaroukZidane/ShallowNet-Animal-Classifier/README.md

-# Simple Convolutional Neural Network (ShallowNet) using Keras on Animal Dataset
+# Simple Convolutional Neural Network (ShallowNet) implementation using Keras on the Animals Dataset

 ------